winitzki/scall/tutorial/programming_dhall.md

 ```

 Binary trees (with leaf values of an arbitrary type `a`) are described by the pattern functor `FTree a r = < Leaf : a | Branch : { left : r, right: r } >`.
-The corresponding `sizeF` function is:
+Let us define that functor and the corresponding function `sizeF`:

 ```dhall
 let FTree = λ(a : Type) → λ(r : Type) → < Leaf : a | Branch : { left : r, right: r } >